DjangoAdminHackers/django-linkcheck/README.rst

     $ source .venv/bin/activate
     $ pip install -e .[dev]

-If you want to make use of the flake8 pre-commit hook, enable it with:
+If you want to make use of the flake8 and isort pre-commit hooks, enable them with:

 .. code-block:: bash